sengt/opsworks-logstash-ea/README.md

             "outputs": [
                 {
                     "elasticsearch": {
-                        "host": "{dns name of your Elasticsearch load balancer}", "cluster": "logstash"
+                        "host": "{address of your Elasticsearch ELB}",
+                        "cluster": "logstash"
                     }
                 }